‘Ferris Bueller’ actor Edie McClurg allegedly abused by man who tried to marry her - NewsBreak

 ‘Ferris Bueller’ actor Edie McClurg allegedly abused by man who tried to marry her

-TMZ reported that Michael Ramos wedged himself into the life of the “Ferris Bueller’s Day Off” star, who now lives with dementia.
-The ruling means Ramos must move out of McClurg’s home and cannot be within 100 yards of her.Girl tied to bed posts in home with two dead bodies chewed herself free from restraints, investigators say
+TMZ reported that Michael Ramos wedged into the life of the “Ferris Bueller’s Day Off” star, who now lives with dementia.
+The ruling means Ramos must move out of McClurg’s home and cannot be within 100 yards of her.Guilty verdict for teen charged with murder of Cleveland officer

 A hearing in the case is scheduled for September.